Colorado Indoor Marijuana Grow Guide

 Picking Out The Plants, Seeds, and Clones

 Okay, now you’ve gotten to the cool part!
 You have things pretty well set up in your grow room and now you need some plants.
 You have basically two options here in Colorado, or anywhere for that matter.
 You are now faced with the decision of either growing your cannabis plants from seed or from clone.
-Both of these options have advantages and disadvantages which will be discussed below.
+You want to grow weed easy and both of these options have advantages and disadvantages which will be discussed below.
 The author has lots of experience with both methods but as a rule, when growing marijuana, you always want to have female plants.
 Cannabis is not much different than other plants in that there are males and females.
 The female plant produces the buds that you smoke.
 The male plant does not produce these buds.
 Instead they produce pollen which, in the wild, will be released into the air to make contact with the buds of a female plant.
 This causes fertilization of the female and the subsequent result of this process are seeds.
 You don’t want seeds in your bud.
 This is embarrassing and should be avoided at all costs.
 There are some growers that are trying to perfect strains and produce seeds.
 They use these seeds for future grows or to sell but for the purposes of this guide, you don’t want seeds.
 If you find a male plant in your grow room, then remove it immediately.

-The advantages and disadvantages of using seeds are as follows.
+The advantages and disadvantages of using marijuana seeds are as follows.
 Seeds are great in that you get a fresh start on the plants life.
 You are in control of the entire process.
 For example, when you purchase clones, you are taking a cutting from someone else’s grow room and putting it into yours.
 It’s often tough to look at a clone and determine that it is pest and disease free at first.
 These types of hidden problems show up later on when it’s too late and your entire grow is infected.
 You have no idea how clean the seller of the clones grow room is or what precautions they have in place to avoid selling you contaminated clones.
 With seeds, you don’t need to worry about this as everything is taking place under your watchful eye and care.
 One of the downfalls with seeds though is that the whole process takes longer from planting to harvesting.
 A seed takes about a month from germination to become the size of a clone.
 So basically, if you were to start with a clone, you would be saving yourself a month’s time that you would have spent growing a seedling.
 If you have the time then by all means, use seeds but if time is of the essence, then maybe you could cut off a month of grow time by using clones.

 There are three different types of seeds that you can purchase.
 The first being feminized seeds, the second being regular seeds, and the third being auto flower seeds.
 Feminized seeds are great because they have been specifically bred to produce only female plants.
 They are usually a little bit more in price than the others but for the most part, you will get all females opposed to the other options.
-This is advantageous because you don’t want to allocate a bunch of time to growing male plants.
+This is advantageous because you don’t want to allocate a bunch of time to growing male cannabis plants.
 This is a waste of money and especially time.
 You will learn more about this later on in this guide but you will only be able to tell if your plants are male or female during the flowering cycle of the plant.
 This flowering cycle comes after about 2 months of growth.
 Imagine if you planted 12 seeds, cared for them, watered them, spent money on electricity for the lights, and more, only to find out that 6 of the original 12 are male.
 You wanted 12 plants but now you are stuck with only 6 and you can’t do anything about it.
 Make sense?
 The downfall to feminized seeds is that they are a little more finicky than the other seed types.
-Some of them may even grow into males although they are feminized.
+Some of them may even grow into male cannabis plants although they are feminized.
 It just happens occasionally.
 It’s a small percentage of feminized seeds that do this but you should be aware of this before purchasing your seeds.
 Also, because they are more delicate than the other seed types, it’s possible that some of your plants grown from feminized seeds could turn into hermaphrodites.
 This means that the plant is stressed out and is trying to self-pollinate itself.
 It starts to take on the attributes of a male/female plant and releases pollen onto itself, which again, creates seeds.
 This unfortunate occurrence doesn’t happen all the time but it does occasionally cause you to have to discard a plant that has been otherwise great.
 It has been the authors experience that feminized seeds that are grown into plants should be checked more carefully for signs of stress or self-pollinating.

 The second type of seeds that you can purchase are known as regular seeds.
 These types of seeds are the hardiest of the three types and can be purchased for relatively cheap compared to feminized or auto flower seeds.
 If you are going to purchase regular seeds, then be aware that perhaps 50% of your plants will grow into male plants and will need to be removed from your grow room before they release pollen.
 This is the only downfall for regular seeds.
 As stated earlier, you won’t know if your plants are male or female until the flowering cycle, or roughly 2 months or longer into the grow.
 In the author’s experience using regular seeds, it is recommended to plant about double the amount that you are actually going to need.
 The reason for this is to make sure that you are left with roughly the amount of female plants you initially intended to have.

 The third type of seeds you can purchase online or in a dispensary are auto flower seeds.
 The vegetative and flowering cycle of the marijuana plant hasn’t been explained in much detail yet but with feminized and regular seeds, you initially keep the lights on the plants for 18-24 hours a day.
 You do this until they are big enough to be put into a 12 on 12 off cycle used for flowering.
 With auto flower seeds, the plants will start to flower on their own.
 There is no need to buy timers or adjust the light cycle for the different stages of growth.
 Auto flower plants tend to be smaller than their counterparts but it has been the author’s experience that the yields are quite similar.
+More information below about how to germinate weed seeds right.

 So, with the three options for seeds, be sure to weigh the pros and cons of each of these routes.
 Also, weigh these options against just purchasing clones from a dispensary.